 Discretionary power of manufacturers as to Risk Acceptability

 The second deviation is specific to determining risk acceptability in the risk evaluation process.
 The ISO 14971 Standard indicates in Annex D4 that the acceptability of risk is not specified by the Standard and must be determined by the manufacturer.
-In Clause 3.2 of the 14971 Standard, it states that, “Top management shall: define and document the policy for determining criteria for risk acceptability.”
+Clause 3.2 of the 14971 Standard, it states that “Top management shall: define and document the policy for determining criteria for risk acceptability.”
 This risk management policy is intended to indicate a threshold for risk acceptability.
 In Clause 5 of the 14971 Standard, the manufacturer is instructed to evaluate whether risks are acceptable using the risk management criteria defined in the risk management policy.

-Essential requirements 1 and 2 require that risks be reduced as far as possible, and that all risks shall be included in a risk-benefit analysis—not just the risks that exceed a certain threshold for risk acceptability.
+Essential requirements 1 and 2 require that risks be reduced as far as possible and that all risks shall be included in a risk-benefit analysis—not just the risks that exceed a certain threshold for risk acceptability.
 Therefore, the requirement to establish a risk policy for the acceptability of risk directly contradicts the MDD.

 What is acceptable?

 In order to comply with the EN ISO 14971:2012 version of the risk management standard, you will need to implement risk controls for all risks, regardless of acceptability.
 However, you will also need to perform a risk-benefit analysis.
-The risk-benefit analysis should consider not only the benefits to patients and the risks of using the device, but the analysis should also consider relative benefits of using other devices.
+The risk-benefit analysis should consider not only the benefits to patients and the risks of using the device, but the analysis should also consider the relative benefits of using other devices.

 MEDDEV 2.12/2 rev 2, Post Market Clinical Follow-up Studies, indicates that the PMCF study protocol should indicate the study endpoints and the statistical considerations.
-In order to do this, your company will need to establish quantitative criteria for acceptability of the identified risks.
-Therefore, the existing 14971 Standard needs to be modified to clarify that risk acceptability criteria should be based upon clinical data, and evaluation of risks should be conducted at a later point in the risk management process (e.g., – as part of the overall risk-benefit analysis).
+In order to do this, your company will need to establish quantitative criteria for the acceptability of the identified risks.
+Therefore, the current 14971 Standard needs to be modified to clarify that risk acceptability criteria should be based upon clinical data, and evaluation of risks should be conducted at a later point in the risk management process (e.g., – as part of the overall risk-benefit analysis).